effektif/admin-docs/docs/installation.rst

 When you finished downloading MongoDB follow the next steps:

 #.
-Start the installation by double-clicking the downloaded MongoDB ``.msi`` and follow the instructions.
+Start the installation by double-clicking the downloaded MongoDB ``.msi`` and following the instructions.

     * You can select another install directory, e.g. ``C:\MongoDB``, if you choose the *Custom* installation option.